 Lorentz transformation from frame A to a frame “C” fixed to the rod

-Let us start by introducing a new reference frame C, which fully co-moves with the rod.
-As the rod moves with constant velocity downwards in A, frame C is an inertial system: We can apply a LT to get transform coordinates for events measured in A to coordinates measured in C.
+Let us introduce a new reference frame C, which fully co-moves with the rod.
+As the rod moves with constant velocity downwards in A, frame C is an inertial system: We can apply a LT to transform coordinates for events measured in A to respective coordinates measured in C.

-In one of the last posts we performed a Lorentz transformation between frames A and B. Now, you can do the same for frames A and C. For the general formulas of the Lorentz transformation see post III.
+In one of the last posts we performed a Lorentz transformation between frames A and B. Now, you can do the same for frames A and C which also move with a constant relative velocity against each other.
+For the general formulas of the Lorentz transformation see the 3rd post.
 But watch out!
 In the present case we have a relative velocity between C and A along the y-axis!
-So, to apply our old formulas correctly, you have to reinterpret and adjust the indices there.
+So, to apply our general LT formulas correctly, you have to reinterpret and adjust the indices there.

 The good thing about frame C is that it just moves vertically downwards relative to the origin of frame A. So we have a simple relative velocity vector vrel,CA between these frames.
 In frame A it is given by: